saeg/ba-dua/README.md

 ## Notice

 ba-dua JAR is distributed with ASM 5.0.3 (http://asm.ow2.org) and args4j 2.0.26 (http://args4j.kohsuke.org) embedded.
-We also included a class (ContentTypeDetector) from JaCoCo project (http://www.eclemma.org/jacoco/).
-The only change in this class was the package declaration.
+We also included two classes (ContentTypeDetector and CRC64) from JaCoCo project (http://www.eclemma.org/jacoco/).
+The only change in this classes was the package declaration.
 The command line interface tools is inspired by the pull request #86 from JaCoCo.

 - ASM is distributed under the BSD License.
 - args4j is distributed under the MIT License.